Tag

 We’re in the early days of 2024, which means we’re at the start of another year of new phones expected from most of the big manufacturers.
 Samsung kicked off the year by unveiling its new Galaxy S24 line, the company’s first to build in generative AI features like real-time call translation.

 Below, I’ve compiled the definitive list of top phones you can buy right now, based on over a year’s worth of hands-on testing.
-My pick for the best phone overall goes to Samsung Galaxy S24 Ultra for its immersive and vibrant display, reliable battery life, and wealth of special features, including generative AI.
+My pick for the goes to for its immersive and vibrant display, reliable battery life, and wealth of special features, including generative AI.

 Samsung Galaxy S24 Ultra